Features For Institutions Pricing Blog Support Log In

 The power of a digital catalog is search.
 But search is only as good as the data you put in.
 For band music, these fields matter most:

-- Publisher and catalog number — essential for reordering missing parts
+• Publisher and catalog number: essential for reordering replacement parts

 When a fellow director asks "Do you have anything for a small concert band, Grade 2, with no oboe?" you should be able to answer in under 30 seconds.
 That's the goal.